 I Woke Up This Morning is a new one–act play by Edward Thomasson about harmony, disharmony, and falling in and out of time.
+It was performed Sunday 2 June 2019 at The Community Centre at St Paul’s Church, Clapham, London.

 The play follows six members of a fictional gay men’s choir as they learn, repeat and perfect a harmony.
 While they work together, they share their experiences of connection and alienation in a community where marriage equality, gentrification, hook-up apps and chemsex are changing the ways they relate.